XenyxNZ/Arma-3-Performance-Guide/Guide.md

 * Tick the checkbox, which will now highlight a drop-down list next to it.
 * From that drop-down list, select the name of the memory allocator you want to use.

-	<sup>To revert back to the default memory allocator follow these same steps, instead selecting "Intel TBB 4 allocator".</sup>
+	<sup>To revert back to the default memory allocator uncheck the "Memory allocator (64-bit)" checkbox, or follow these same steps, instead selecting "Intel TBB 4 allocator".</sup>

 ## mimalloc
 mimalloc is a high performance memory allocator managed & maintained by Microsoft.